Forfar: Cricket

-Others sports and facilities
+Other sports and facilities

-The town has a swimming pool and a separate dedicated leisure centre.
-There is also a newly built skatepark near the leisure centre.
+The town has a dedicated community campus.

+There is a skatepark near the Forfar loch.
 Forfar has an ice rink which was built in the early 1990s and this is home to the local curling club.

-There are three bowling clubs in Forfar, Forfar Bowling Club, Canmore Bowling Club and Forfar Indoor Bowling Club.
+There are three bowling clubs in Forfar: Forfar Bowling Club, Canmore Bowling Club and Forfar Indoor Bowling Club.
 Both Forfar Bowling Club and Canmore Bowling Club have outdoor bowling greens.

 Forfar Loch is home to Forfar Sailing Club.

 Angus Gliding Club operates at Roundyhill, between Glamis and Kirriemuir.